sahithyandev/s3/src/content/docs/database-systems/sql/01-introduction.md

 - MariaDB: Community-developed fork of MySQL

 Each SQL flavor implements the ANSI SQL standard but adds proprietary extensions and features, which can affect portability of SQL code between systems.
-The syntax and capabilities of functions vary between SQL dialects (e.g., PostgreSQL, SQL Server, Oracle, MySQL).
+The syntax and capabilities of functions vary between SQL dialects.

-## Things

-A relational database has a set of relations, views, indexes, and constraints.

-### Relation

-Aka. table.
-A set of tuples with a fixed number of attributes and a fixed domain for each attribute.

-### View

-Aka. virtual relation.
-Any relation that is not of the conceptual model but is made visible to a user.

 ## Data Types

-SQL supports several data types that can be used to define the type of data that can be stored in a database table column:
+SQL supports several built-in data types as well as user-defined data types.

 - Numeric Types:
   - `INTEGER` / `INT`: Whole numbers without decimal places